msm-mir/Keyboard-Suggestion-System/README.md

 - **Qt Creator IDE** (used to develop the entire project)
 - **Qt libraries and dependencies** (to build and run correctly)
-- Make sure the compiler is set to support C++17 or later

----

-## 👩🏻‍💻 Author

-Developed as part of a C++ Data Structure course final project